adobe/aepsdk-edge-android/Documentation/api-reference.md

 ### sendEvent

-Sends an Experience event to the Adobe Experience Platform Edge Network
+Sends an Experience event to the Adobe Experience Platform Edge Network.

 #### Java